 1. TC Bank

-This commercial bagged the hearts of millions of Taiwanese.
-It was aired on national TV, and was also uploaded on social media platforms like YouTube.
-On YouTube, it garnered almost 7 million views and thousands of likes and comments.
+This commercial captured the hearts of millions of Taiwanese.
+It was broadcasted on national TV and uploaded to social media platforms like YouTube, where it garnered almost 7 million views, thousands of likes, and comments.

-Now, you may ask, what made this commercial successful?
-The answer is simple.
-The commercial was relatable because it mirrored the lives of Taiwanese.
-This consumer group prefers soft sell strategies rather than “in-your-face” ones, and TC Bank knew this exactly.
+So what made this commercial so successful?
+It was relatable because it reflected the lives of everyday Taiwanese.
+This consumer group prefers soft-sell strategies over aggressive ones, and TC Bank knew exactly what their audience wanted.
 The execution of the commercial was also flawless.
-Being aired on national TV, they were able to tell this inspiring story in a matter of seconds.
-The main lesson we can learn from this campaign is that the Taiwanese market wants high-value content and authenticity.
+By airing it on national TV, they were able to tell this inspiring story in just a matter of seconds.
+The main takeaway from this campaign is that the Taiwanese market values high-quality content and authenticity.

 2. Taiwan Beer

-In this campaign, Taiwan Beer’s smart freezer does not let people open the fridge door by themselves.
-It talks to people wanting to buy beer, then it makes them do all sorts of things before it gives the customers the beer they actually want.
-There was an old man who was asked to write his order, not on the screen of the freezer but “in the air”.
-Some guys were also asked to think of their order while pointing their fingers to their heads.
-A lady was asked to point her phone to the beer she wanted.
-The laughs just kept coming because of the smart freezer’s personality.
+In this campaign, the Taiwan Beer smart freezer doesn't let people open the fridge door by themselves.
+It talks to customers, making them do all sorts of funny things before it finally gives them the beer they want.
+For example, an old man was asked to write his order "in the air" instead of on the screen of the freezer, while some guys were asked to point to their heads while thinking of their order.
+A lady was even asked to point her phone at the beer she wanted!
+The smart freezer's witty personality had customers laughing out loud.

 This campaign was launched in one convenience store location, but the video was posted on social media.
 Recognizing that the Taiwanese market is full of tech-savvy consumers, Taiwan Beer increased their online marketing budget to more than NT$50 million that year.

-The commercial gained almost 2.88 million views on YouTube.
-Most of the comments were about how the ad made them laugh, and how they wanted to purchase the beer even when they don’t drink themselves.
+The commercial gained almost 2.88 million views on YouTube, and most of the comments were about how the ad made them laugh and how they wanted to buy the beer, even if they didn't drink themselves.
 Overall, this marketing campaign by Taiwan Beer was a huge success in terms of increasing exposure and creating a brand persona.

 3. Audi Taiwan

-Audi is a world-renowned company which produces sporty vehicles with high build quality and progressive designs.
-When it expanded its business in Taiwan, they knew they had to reach out to the Taiwanese market through their preferred platforms.
+Audi is a world-renowned car company known for producing sporty vehicles with high build quality and progressive designs.
+When Audi expanded its business in Taiwan, they knew they had to reach out to the Taiwanese market through their preferred platforms.
 And boy, did they succeed!

-Audi launched a successful online marketing campaign by first taking a look at the Taiwanese market’s most-used platforms.

-Taiwanese internet users’ most-used social media platform is Line.
-Line is a messaging application wherein users can exchange texts, images, videos, and audios.
-Line also features business profiles and chatbots which brands can use in their marketing campaigns.
-Audi was smart enough to make use of this feature in order to communicate with the Taiwanese market.
+Audi launched a successful online marketing campaign by identifying the most popular social media platform in Taiwan - Line.
+Line is a messaging app where users can exchange texts, images, videos, and audio.
+It also features business profiles and chatbots that brands can use to connect with their customers.
+Audi was quick to jump on this opportunity to reach out to the Taiwanese market.

-Audi collaborated with BotBonnie to jointly develop a customized "questionnaire" function which instantly updates user data to the database, creating a smart and systematic registration process.
-Aside from this, Audi used carousel images which promoted each of their car models.
-Through these interactive carousels, their consumers were able to understand the differences in the models’ functionalities.
-Lastly, Audi used the chatbot to promote upcoming events and new model releases.
+Audi teamed up with BotBonnie to develop a customized "questionnaire" function that updates user data to the database, creating a smart and systematic registration process.
+They also used carousel images to promote each of their car models.
+Through these interactive carousels, their consumers were able to understand the differences in the models' functionalities.
+Finally, they used a chatbot to promote upcoming events and new model releases.

-This campaign attracted a large number of people to the 2018 Meet Taipei event participated by Audi Taiwan.
-Also, more than 1,500 people used the chatbot function within 3 days.
-This shows that knowing your target audience really pays off.
+This campaign was a huge success, attracting a large number of people to the 2018 Meet Taipei event participated by Audi Taiwan.
+More than 1,500 people used the chatbot function within three days, demonstrating the effectiveness of Audi's targeted approach.

-“Hotpot” is a cooking method that originated in China, prepared with a simmering pot of soup stock at the dining table, containing a variety of Chinese foodstuffs and ingredients.
-In this campaign, IKEA created an unforgettable customer experience when it installed a hotpot that will only turn on when enough phones are under the table.
-This encourages the people sitting at the table to interact with each other instead of burying their heads in their screens.
+Hotpot is a cooking method that originated in China, where a simmering pot of soup stock is placed on the dining table, containing a variety of Chinese foodstuffs and ingredients.
+In this campaign, IKEA created an unforgettable customer experience by installing a hotpot that only turns on when enough phones are placed under the table.
+This encourages people to interact with each other instead of being glued to their screens.

-This campaign shows that sufficient research on the people’s culture will gain positive results.
-Here, IKEA made sure to localize its campaign so that the Taiwan population will be more drawn to it.
-True enough, the campaign gained hundreds of thousands of positive impressions.
-On YouTube, it gained more than 360 thousand views.
-The comments section were full of people applauding the idea and praising IKEA for its innovative design.
+This campaign shows that sufficient research on people's culture can lead to positive results.
+IKEA localized its campaign to appeal to the Taiwanese population, resulting in hundreds of thousands of positive impressions.
+On YouTube, it gained more than 360,000 views, and the comments section was full of people applauding the idea and praising IKEA for its innovative design.

-Not only did this campaign bring more subscribers to IKEA Taiwan’s YouTube page, it also projected IKEA as an innovative company which prioritizes valuable connections with its customers.
+This campaign not only brought more subscribers to IKEA Taiwan's YouTube page, but it also projected IKEA as an innovative company that prioritizes valuable connections with its customers.
 It's a great example of how a company can use cultural insights to create a unique and memorable customer experience.

 5. Aquair Taiwan